NUCLEAR-BOMB/betterstring/doc/string.md

 ```
 Changes the capacity of the string.

-- If `new_req_cap` is greater then the current capacity, new storage is allocated, and capacity is made at least `new_req_cap`.
+- If `new_req_cap` is greater than the current capacity, new storage is allocated, and capacity is made at least `new_req_cap`.
-- If `new_req_cap` is less then or equal to the current capacity, there is not effect.
+- If `new_req_cap` is less than or equal to the current capacity, there is not effect.

 ## reserve_add
 ```cpp